cooljeanius/A_New_Order/README_egallager_mods.txt

 19b Entering Okladia: Tried to do the same changes as in 19a here as well 19c The Oracle: I varied all the starting units' hitpoints and experience with difficulty on my first pass.
 On my second pass I did copyediting, added message captions, and tweaked the turns.
+On a third pass I allowed the Oracle's forces to recruit City Militia (since I was kind of disappointed they weren't used more throughout the campaign), and adjusted recruitment patterns to ensure all available recruits could be recruited.
-20 Okladia: copyediting, vary gold amounts with difficulty 21a Abducted Bride: I gave the player consolation units for any missing recalls they might have, and also added some extra villages.
+20 Okladia: copyediting, vary gold amounts with difficulty, give Deorien extra traits on EASY
+21a Abducted Bride: I gave the player consolation units for any missing recalls they might have, and also added some extra villages.
 On a second pass I added message captions, and... that was pretty much it the second time.
+  On a third pass, since I had Elorain this time, I tried making her faster, so as to reach the peasant girl more quickly.
-21b Haunted Place: gold/income tweaks, AI tweaks, tried (and failed) to get the AI to recruit more than just Revenants, simplification of ifdefs, message captions, allow undoing at the signpost, vary loot amount by difficulty 21c Ruins of the Past: minor copyediting
-21d Ruins of Weldyn: minor copyediting
-22 Leaving Okladia: First pass: lots of tweaks; hard to summarize.
+21b Haunted Place: gold/income tweaks, AI tweaks, adjusted the recruitment pattern to get the AI to recruit more than just Revenants, simplification of ifdefs, message captions, allow undoing at the signpost, vary loot amount by difficulty 21c Ruins of the Past: minor copyediting, give Maurice & Alarice traits on EASY 21d Ruins of Weldyn: minor copyediting, give Maurice & Alarice traits on EASY 22 Leaving Okladia: First pass: lots of tweaks; hard to summarize.
 Second pass: copyediting, message captions, minor gold tweak, update commentary 23 Trapped: First pass: made it easier to hire the Dunefolk, and made it more